airteliq/Airtel-IQ-One-to-One-Video-Chat-Sample-Angular-Application-Client/README.md

 Note: This sample application creates a virtual room with limited Participants and 1 Moderator for demonstration purposes.

 ## 2. Pre-configured Test Server

-As mentioned in section 1.1.4 above, you have an option to run your client application on Airtel Video IQ pre-configured environment instead of setting up your own application server.
+As mentioned in section 1.1.4 above, you have an option to run your client application on [**Airtel IQ pre-configured environment**](https://try.videoiq.airtel.in/) instead of setting up your own application server.

 This allows you to quickly test the performance of Airtel Video IQ audio calls before getting into the development of your application.